 Efforts for efficient grazing

-A large part of the actions in the project have been about creating favorable grazing conditions.
-Long-ago-abandoned pastures have been prepared for grazing again, improvements for transport and oversight of animals and animal accessibility to hard-to-reach pastures have been made, and equipment to compliment grazing has been aquired.
-More specifcally this has included cutting and clearing of vegetation, fencing, building access roads, and strengthening bank walls for animals to walk on.
+A large part of the actions in the project have been about creating favourable grazing conditions.
+Long-ago-abandoned pastures have been prepared for grazing again.
+Improvements for transport and oversight of animals and animal accessibility to hard-to-reach pastures have been made.
+And equipment to compliment grazing has been acquired.
+More specifically, this has included cutting and clearing of vegetation, fencing, building access roads, and strengthening bank walls for animals to walk on.

 Conservation 2.0 – production of habitats

 Restoring a wetland back to its natural state is rarely an easy task.
-In most cases it would require restoring all historical conditions for that wetlands natural water cycle, which likely would result in a series of undesirable effects on areas surrounding the wetland.
+In most cases it would require restoring all historical conditions for that wetlands natural water cycle.
+This would likely result in a series of undesirable effects on areas surrounding the wetland.

 Outdoor activities and information

-Te Reclaim project has not only worked on restoring two wetlands so that its birds, critters, and plants will fnd their way back.
+The Reclaim project has not only worked on restoring two wetlands so that its birds, critters, and plants will find their way back.
 An important goal has also been to make both wetlands accessible to us humans.
-Te once so-hard-to-reach-and-even-harder-to-cross Venakärret has been equipped with a partially wooden foot-trail and a viewing plat-form from where visitors can enjoy a full view of the fen.
+The once so-hard-to-reach-and-even-harder-to-cross Venakärret has been equipped with a partially wooden foot-trail and a viewing platform from where visitors can enjoy a full view of the fen.
 At Tysslingen a new viewing platform has been built and a nature exhibit has been made in an abandoned but now restored electrical station.
-At both wetlands diferent information signs tell visitors about the plants, animals, and history for both areas.
+At both wetlands different information signs tell visitors about the plants, animals, and history for both areas.
 During the project several information meetings and guided tours have been arranged for both areas.
-Landowners, neighbors, and people from the general public have been invited to these events.
+Landowners, neighbours, and people from the general public have been invited to these events.